 Your dad’s cousin is called your cousin once removed.
 That means they are one generation away from you.

-If your dad’s cousin had a child, that child would be your second cousin.
+If your father’s cousin had a child, that child would be your second cousin.

-And if that child then had a child, that child would be your second cousin once removed.
+And if that child then had a kid, that child would be your second cousin once removed.
 You get the idea!

 It can get confusing because sometimes people use the term “cousin” to mean any relative.
 So now you know what your dad’s cousin is to you!